 Broadcom’s cash flows

-According to the company’s capital allocation policy, management returns 50% of the prior fiscal year’s free cash flow to stockholders in the form of cash dividends.
-The rest is used for share repurchases and future acquisitions.
-The company ended the quarter with a free cash flow of $2.13 billion.
+Broadcom generally returns 50% of the previous fiscal year’s free cash flow to stockholders in the form of cash dividends.
+The remaining balance of its free cash flow is intended to be used for share repurchases and future acquisitions.
+The company ended the quarter with free cash flow of $2.53 billion.

-In the third quarter, it repurchased ~24 million shares for ~$5.38 billion.
-At the end of the second quarter, its share repurchase authorization was worth $6.3 billion on a $12 billion buyback authorization announced in April.
+During the fourth quarter, the company repurchased nearly 24 million shares for ~$5.38 billion.
+In fiscal 2018, the company repurchased $7.26 billion worth of shares, and it has plans for buybacks worth $8 billion in fiscal 2019.
+At the end of the fourth quarter, the company was left with a share repurchase authorization of $6.3 billion out of the $12 billion buyback authorization it announced in April.

 During the quarter, Broadcom announced a 51% hike in quarterly cash dividends.
 The company will now pay a cash dividend of $2.65 per share, higher than its previous payout of $1.75 per share.
 The new dividend will be payable to stockholders of record as of December 19 on December 28.
 The company plans to spend $4 billion on dividends.

 The company’s annualized dividend of $10.60 per share represents a dividend payout of 58.6% and a yield of 4.64% as of December 7.
 In comparison, Broadcom’s peers NVIDIA (NVDA), Intel (INTC), and Qualcomm (QCOM) have dividend yields of 0.43%, 2.60%, and 4.43%, respectively, as of December 7.